The World of Whiskey – Your September 2021 Update

 Speaking to representatives from Sotheby’s, Christie’s, and Bonhams, ArtNews illustrated the shift in interest in whiskey auctions from the drinker-collectors, who may once have picked up an interesting bottle or two then sold it on to finance another intriguing expression, to the serious investors.
 Looking to complete sets or pick up particular vintages, these buyers are less concerned with what’s inside the bottle than why it was made or how it survived – they’re looking for whiskey that’s as much a piece of art or history as a significant painting.

 With these buyers driving the market, it’s no wonder that whiskey is increasingly considered less a collectible and more an investment.
-Of course, if you’re looking to invest beyond the bottle, cask whiskey may be an opportunity to consider – get in touch with one of our account managers today for more details.
+Of course, if you’re looking for an opportunity beyond the bottle, cask whiskey ownership may be something to consider – get in touch with one of our account managers today for more details.

 World’s Oldest Single Malt to be Auctioned